serras/emacs-haskell-tutorial/tutorial.md

 # Using Emacs for Haskell development

 Emacs is a text editor with an amazing support for extensions.
 Many people have built add-ons for Emacs to deal with everything from e-mail to version control or agenda planning, but it excels in providing good support for programming.
-Haskell has actually an amazing support, which integrates highlighting, querying information, building with Cabal and even refactoring!
+Emacs support for Haskell is actually amazingly good - it integrates highlighting, querying information, building with Cabal and even refactoring!

 Note that the support for Haskell is not provided by a monolithic extension, but rather by a set of them with different features and also with different sets of requirements.
 From my point of view, `haskell-mode` and `ghc-mod` are a must, and work fairly well together.